mcarlson/punitive/README.md

     wget http://dumps.wikimedia.org/enwiktionary/latest/enwiktionary-latest-pages-articles.xml.bz2

 Next, index it.
-This will take a while, and it uses about a gigabyte of disk space:
+This will take a while.
+It writes a ton of tiny files, which can take up a fair bit of disk space:

     bzip2 -dc enwiktionary-latest-pages-articles.xml.bz2 | node indexer.js